-GENERAL ACADEMIC GRIEVANCES (INCLUDING GRADE APPEALS)
+GENERAL ACADEMIC GRIEVANCES

 The steps listed below are to be carried out with an attitude of Christian love and concern for academic, moral, and spiritual growth.
-Face-to-face meetings are encouraged throughout the process, but may not be possible because of the situation.
+Faceto- face meetings are encouraged throughout the process, but may not be possible because of the situation.
+Step 1: The student meets with the instructor to resolve the matter informally.